roshancvp/weather/README.md

 # weather
 ⛈ a flask weather service

+Soon to be a Chrome Web App.

 ### User installation